 Once a tenant is interested in your space, their broker will submit a request for proposal or letter of intent to begin the negotiation process for the sublease.

-Your broker will present the request to you alongside an analysis and a recommendation for the next steps in the negotiations.
-They will help you craft a response, and guide you through the back and forth negotiations until terms can be agreed upon.
+Your broker will present the request to you alongside analysis and a recommendation for the next steps in the negotiations.
+They will help you craft a response, and guide you through the back-and-forth negotiations until terms can be agreed upon.

 If there are multiple parties interested in your space, your broker will help you leverage this interest to get you the best possible terms.

 Once terms are agreed upon with a subtenant, you’ll need to finalize the actual sublease agreement with the subtenant (this is a legal document that always helps to have legal counsel create and review as well), and begin conversations with your landlord.